 “I’d let her go.
 Even if she did wake up, this state of life would be unbearable.
 We do not know how long her brain was deprived of oxygen.”

 I relived that night over and over.
-I had seen too much and that vision of her lying in her hospital bed with that tiny speck of blood on her ear was engrained in my head.
+I had seen too much and that vision of her lying in her hospital bed with that tiny speck of blood on her ear was ingrained in my head.
 I didn’t sleep for months.
 I just lay there wide awake because if I closed my eyes, I could see her…lying there…helpless.
-I was guilt ridden for not visiting her one last time.
+I was guilt-ridden for not visiting her one last time.
 How could I have been too busy?
 Really?
 Too busy?